hermannm/hermannm.dev/content/companies/liflig-by-capra.md

 ---

 In June 2023, I started a summer internship as a software developer at Capra, an IT consulting firm.
-I worked in the Liflig department, which takes more of an in-house approach to their projects, with greater control of the tech stack and deployment.
+I worked in the Liflig division, which takes more of an in-house approach to their projects, with greater control of the tech stack and deployment.
 Our project this summer was to build a backend system and admin platform for [IDTAG](https://www.idtagtech.com/), an exciting startup!